Escaping Depression: How I Succeeded in Getting Out of Depression

 Vitamin deficiencies can cause depression or make depression symptoms worse, so I took a good multivitamin, and, with my doctor's approval, began taking supplements that were supposed to help my nervous system.
 (Always make sure you talk to your doctor before deciding to start any vitamin or supplement therapy.)

-Eat Bananas and Peanut Butter
+I Ate Bananas and Peanut Butter

 I researched neurotransmitter articles and was led to serotonin.
 I researched serotonin and was led to 5-HTP and tryptophan.
 I researched tryptophan and discovered that you need to have sugar and tryptophan together for the tryptophan to enter your brain.
 I looked for the food that had the best combination of tryptophan and sugar (on the USDA website), and I found bananas.

 I started eating at least one or two bananas per day.
 It actually did seem to help.
 Now we keep a steady supply of bananas in our home (it our contribution to the economy in South America).
 Maybe it was a placebo effect, or maybe it wasn't, but I certainly enjoyed eating them.

 Peanut butter is high in tryptophan, and it tastes delicious with bananas.
 It's also an excellent source of amino acids other than tryptophan as well as good fats.
 (Make sure you use the natural stuff that needs to be stirred and refrigerated, not the stuff with hydrogenated oils and preservatives.)